 true.
 Otherwise, all subsequent changes to the

-- Copy the Application ID and provide it as a value for the
+b.
+Copy the Input Application (Client) ID from the App Registrations page and provide it as a value for the

 <add key="Azure.KeyVault.ClientId" value="ae11aa1a-1234-1234-a123-a12a12aaa1aa" />.

-- Copy the Thumbprint and provide it as a value for the
+d.
+Copy the Thumbprint from the App Registrations page and provide it as a value for the

 <add key="Azure.KeyVault.CertificateThumbprint" value="1234123412341234123412341234124312341234" />.

-- Copy the DNS Name and provide it as a value for the
+e.
+Copy the DNS Name from the Key Vaults Overview page and provide it as a value for the

 <add key="Azure.KeyVault.VaultAddress" value="https://CustomVaultName.vault.azure.net/" />.